Tiritibambix/iTransfer/README.md

 - 🌐 Support for reverse proxy deployment
 - 🔐 HTTPS enforcement in production
 - 🔌 Flexible port configuration
+- 📁 Smart file handling (ZIP for multiple files, direct download for single files)
+- 📝 Detailed file listings in all notifications

 ## Email Notifications

 The system sends three types of email notifications:
-1. To the recipient when a file is uploaded
+1. To the recipient when a file is uploaded (includes detailed file list)
-2. To the sender when their file is uploaded
+2. To the sender when their file is uploaded (includes detailed file list)
-3. To the sender when their file is downloaded
+3. To the sender when their file is downloaded (includes detailed file list)

+All notifications include:
+- Complete list of transferred files with sizes
+- Total transfer size
+- Download link (when applicable)
-All emails are sent using a professional HTML template with both HTML and plain text versions for maximum compatibility.
+- Professional HTML template with both HTML and plain text versions

 ### Email Delivery Features